top of page

 Search

-Ankle injuries are a common challenge for netball players, with the anterior talofibular ligament (ATFL) sprain being one of the most frequent.
+Ankle injuries are a common challenge for netball players.
+The anterior talofibular ligament (ATFL) sprain is one of the most frequent injuries.
 This injury can sideline players for weeks, affecting their performance and confidence on the court.
 Understanding how to manage and rehabilitate an ATFL sprain effectively is crucial for a safe and speedy return to the game.
 This guide explores how common ATFL sprains are in netball, what to do in the first three days after injury, and how to apply the PEACE and LOVE principles for optimal recovery.

 How Common Are ATFL Sprains in Netball?

-Netball involves rapid changes in direction, jumping, and landing, which place significant stress on the ankle joint.
+Netball involves rapid changes in direction, jumping, and landing.
+These actions place significant stress on the ankle joint.
 The ATFL is the most commonly injured ligament in the ankle due to its role in stabilizing the joint during these movements.
-Studies show that ankle sprains account for about 20-30% of all netball injuries, with the ATFL being involved in approximately 70% of these cases.
+Studies show that ankle sprains account for about 20-30% of all netball injuries.
+The ATFL is involved in approximately 70% of these cases.

 The high incidence is linked to the sport’s demands:

-• Quick lateral movements and pivots increase ankle inversion risk.
+• Quick lateral movements and pivots increase the risk of ankle inversion.

 • Landing awkwardly after a jump can overstretch the ATFL.